psychemedia/winter-tales/src/gawain_notes.md

 And then he turned to Gawain, told him to hang up the mighty axe on the wall behind them, and bade everyone to eat.

-And so it was that more food was brought, and the singing and the dancing resumed until late in the night, amd probably some carousing too, and the New Year dawned.
+And so it was that more food was brought, and the singing and the dancing resumed until late in the night, and probably some carousing too, and the New Year dawned.

 PART II